 All students must begin the submission process by following the Initial Steps for Library Submission detailed further down this page.

 After receiving library approval, students will be given directions to proceed with online submission of their thesis or dissertation.
 Chapman University students are required to submit their thesis or dissertation online to Chapman University Digital Commons and ProQuest Dissertations & Theses Global.
-Only MFA in Creative Writing or Film Screenwriting students are exempt from the requirement to submit to ProQuest Dissertations & Theses Global.
+Only MFA students are exempt from the requirement to submit to ProQuest Dissertations & Theses Global.

 In order to meet all deadlines for conferral of graduate degrees, the library submission process (including submission to Chapman University Digital Commons and ProQuest Dissertations & Theses Global, as applicable) must be completed by 5:00 p.m.
 Pacific time on the following dates as per the deadlines set by the Office of the Vice Provost for Graduate Education: